Applied Psychology (BS)

 Students have the opportunity to combine the applied and research options.
 All Applied Psychology majors conclude their studies with a qualitative research project that integrates the knowledge they have gained through their fieldwork experience with the psychological theory and research learned in their coursework.
 Select seniors have an opportunity to present their work to fellow students and faculty in a professional forum, the Applied Psychology Undergraduate Research Conference.

-Double Majors & Dual Degrees
+Double Majors and Dual Degrees

 Honors